bhargavchebolu/HR-Analytics/README.md

 ### Problem statement

 AtliQ Hardware is a company which supplies computer hardware and peripherals to many of their clients.
 They have a head office in Delhi in India.
 The HR generally consume Excel for HR related queries for 3 months (April 2022 to June 2022).
-In this project, a dashboard was build to kknow the insights on the presence of the employees.
+In this project, a dashboard was build to know the insights on the presence of the employees.

 ### Steps for creating a dashboard